abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

 In this exercise, you will build automation in GitHub for updating and republishing our Docker images when the code changes.
 You will create a workflow file using the GitHub interface and its GitHub Actions workflow editor.
 This will get you familiar with how to create and edit an action through the GitHub website.

-1. From the Azure Portal Dashboard, click on Resource Groups from the navigate panel to see the resource groups.
+1. From the Azure Portal Dashboard, click on Resource Groups from the navigation panel to see the resource groups.

    ![](media/GSS7.png)